The Top Startup Studios of 2023

 We’ve had the pleasure of engaging with many startup studios in the space and have put together this list of the top startup studios for 2023:

-Notably, the company formed the Betaworks Camp in 2016 aimed at offering in-person support and advice to emerging startups.
+Notably, the company formed the Betaworks Camp in 2016 aimed at offering in-person support and corporate innovation advice to emerging startups.
 This residency program provides the means for entrepreneurs to work directly with Betaworks leadership.
 According to the company: “Camp allows us to immerse ourselves in emerging tech categories and work closely with the startups in each cohort.”
 This close interaction allows the studio to gain insight into potential startups worthy of receiving capital from the studio’s $50 million series A fund.
 Other startups receiving investment capital and other operational support include:

 The global eFounders startup studio boasts offices in Berlin, New York, Paris, and San Francisco as well as over 1,000 employees.
 Founded in 2011 by Quentin Nickmans and Thibaud Elziere, this studio transforms great ideas into enterprise software startups.

 With a relatively large company, eFounders might be one of the first enterprise-sized startup studios.
 Ultimately, this large global community provides a unique collection of diverse viewpoints and insights informing their process of business creation.
-The studio feels they empower top software engineering talent with an ultimate goal of “building the future of work.”
+The studio feels they empower top software engineering talent with the ultimate goal of “building the future of work.”

 NineTwoThree Venture Studio

-This business model continues to pay dividends for the studio with a host of successful new businesses incubated within the confines of the digital agency.
-Most of the new companies are based on some form of an innovative digital product, including appliances, websites, or mobile apps.
+This business model continues to pay dividends for the studio with a host of successful high quality new businesses incubated within the confines of the digital agency.
+Most of the new companies are based on some form of innovative digital product, including appliances, websites, or mobile apps.
 Some of the highlights of NineTwoThree’s portfolio include:

 - Solving a real human problem